 - Slicing off nails when disassembling wood pallets for home projects

 Reasons to Avoid Buying One

-- Limited Usage: If you are not tearing out materials, you will have far less of a need for a reciprocating saw.
+- Limited usage: If you are not tearing out materials, you will have far less of a need for a reciprocating saw.
 Even many non-demo uses, like making sink cut-outs in countertops, are better suited to other tools (like routers, in the case of countertops).
-In fact, if your home remodel is past the demo stage, you may want to avoid purchasing a reciprocating saw entirely.
+If your home remodel is past the demo stage, you may want to avoid purchasing a reciprocating saw entirely.

-- Multi-Tools: Multi-tools have lots of interchangeable heads for activities such as sanding, cutting, and gouging (i.e., for removing tile grout).
-The saw blades--usually either blades meant for wood or metal--are capable of making plunge cuts.
+- Multi-tools: Multi-tools have lots of interchangeable heads for activities such as sanding, cutting, and gouging (i.e., for removing tile grout).
+The saw blades—usually either a blade that is meant for wood or one that is meant for metal—are capable of making plunge cuts.

 - Jigsaws: If the material is thin enough, a heavy-duty jigsaw does the trick, too.
 A jigsaw will not effectively cut through a 2x4, though.

-Sawzall® has also become ubiquitous for any kind of reciprocating saw, Milwaukee-made or not.
-You will hear plumbers say to each other, "Hand me the sawzall, Tim," even though you can clearly see that the reciprocating saw was made by De Walt, Ryobi, or Bosch.
+Sawzall has also become ubiquitous for any kind of reciprocating saw, Milwaukee-made or not.
+You will hear plumbers say to each other, "Hand me the sawzall," even though you can see that the reciprocating saw was made by De Walt, Ryobi, or Bosch.

 The generic meaning is concurrent with the literal meaning and has not supplanted the literal meaning.
 Milwaukee's Sawzall is still produced, is still popular, and is still considered by many in the trades as superior to other reciprocating saws on the market.